beegee-tokyo/RUI3-Field-Tester/README.md

 The distance is calculated from the GPS position and the hotspot position returned by console meta-data.
 Under 250m value is 250m, over 32km value is 32km.
 0 is considered as invalid response

-Example decoders for TTN, Chirpstack and Helium can be found in the folder [decoders](./decoders) ⤴️
+Example decoders for TTN, Chirpstack and Helium can be found in the folder RAKwireless Standardized Payload ==> [RAK10701-FieldTester.js](https://github.com/RAKWireless/RAKwireless_Standardized_Payload) ⤴️